Underground mine ventilation

-Underground mine ventilation provides a flow of air to the underground workings of a mine of sufficient volume to dilute and remove dust and noxious gases (typically NOx, SO2, methane, CO2 and CO) and to regulate temperature.
+Underground mine ventilation provides a flow of air to the underground workers of a mine with sufficient volume to dilute and remove dust and noxious gases (typically NOx, SO2, methane, CO2 and CO) and to regulate temperature.
 The source of these gases are equipment that runs on diesel engines, blasting with explosives, and the orebody itself.
+Regulations often require airflow to be distributed within mines to improve air quality.

 The largest component of the operating cost for mine ventilation is electricity to power the ventilation fans, which may account for one third of a typical underground mine's entire electrical power cost.

 Types of ventilation

 Flow-through ventilation is the main ventilation circuit for the mine.
-Air enters the mine from surface via a shaft, ventilation raise or adit.
+Air enters the mine from the surface via a shaft, ventilation raise or adit.
 The air is distributed through the mine via internal ventilation raises and ramps, and flows are controlled by regulators and permanently mounted ventilation fans.
 An auxiliary ventilation system takes air from the flow-through system and distributes it to the mine workings via temporarily mounted ventilation fans, Venturi tubes and disposable fabric or steel ducting.
 Auxiliary fan and duct systems may be either forcing systems, where fresh air is pushed into mine headings, or exhausting systems that draw out contaminated air.